The Mezuzah: Meaning and Traditions

 Blessing and installation

-Maintenance and Care
+Maintenance and care

 Change of residence

-When moving to a new home, it is customary to carefully remove the mezuzot from the doorframes and reinstall them in the new home.
+When moving to a new home, it is customary to carefully remove the mezuzot from the doorframes and replace them in the new home.
 This practice symbolizes continuity, as the sacred connection between the household and God extends beyond the physical space.

 Cultural and religious significance